Publications

 d.
 Large-Scale Circulation and Climate Dynamics

 1. Li, Y., S-P. Xie, T. Lian, G. Zhang, J. Feng, J. Ma, Q. Peng, W. Wang, Y. Hou, and X. Li, 2023: Interannual Variability of Regional Hadley Circulation and El Niño InteractionGeophys.
 Res.
-Lett., in press.
+Lett.

 3. Wang, Z., G. Zhang, T. Dunkerton, and F.-F., Jin, 2020: Summertime Stationary Waves Integrate Tropical and Extratropical Impacts on Tropical Cyclone Activity, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 117, 22720-22726.